NICTA/rng/README.md

 ### Documentation

 Documentation for this library is provided by this document, example usages and static-type verification.
-Any program that uses this library is likely to be a useful and sound program.
 The statically verified constraints provided by this library are a consequence of the pure-functional programming interface.